hkurokawa/code-review-as-journey/presentation.md

 # leaks

 - Use it watching the profiler of AS
-- Does it have a strong reference to Acitivity?
-- Does it have a strong reference to Acitivity?
+- Does it have a strong reference to Activity?

 ^
 Also next topic is big one.